 Yumino Seki is a Japanese dance artist, Butoh practitioner and qualified somatic movement educator who performs, teaches and makes performances in collaboration with artists from diverse backgrounds.

 She searches for Butoh’s visceral communication.
 ‘Authenticity of the temporal body’ in dance performance has been her focus for many years.

-Between 1999-2009 she performed extensively in Europe in Butoh, predominantly with Mamu Dance Theatre (Tadashi Endo), TEN PEN CHii (Yumiko Yoshioka) in Germany and Ariadone (Carlotta Ikeda) in France.
-In 2012 she became qualified in Voice Movement Integration Somatic Practice with Patricia Bardi in Amsterdam.
+Between 1999-2009 she performed extensively in Europe in Butoh predominantly with Mamu Dance Theatre (Tadashi Endo), TEN PEN CHii (Yumiko Yoshioka) both in Germany and Ariadone (Carlotta Ikeda) in France.
+In 2012 she became qualified in VMI Somatic Practice with Patricia Bardi in Amsterdam.

-Since 2013 Seki has further developed her Butoh and somatic work and directed cross-disciplinary performances which include Hyakki Yakou 2013 & The Equinox Flower 2014 & 2015.
+Since 2013 Seki has further developed her Butoh and somatic work and directed cross-discipline performances which include Arts Council England funded Hyakki Yakou 2013 & The Equinox Flower 2014 & 2015.
 Key commissions include House of Crusoe 2019, Earl Street Creative Space 2016 and Artbeat Egypt 2012.

-Recently she expanded her work in theatre, music, film and visual art including performing in Zadie Xa's work at the 58th Venice Biennale, Art Night & Dance International Glasgow.
+Recently she expanded her work in theatre, music, film and visual art including Zadie Xa at 58th Venice Biennale, Art Night & Dance International Glasgow.

 Seki's work is informed by the cultural depth and diversity of both the UK and Japan.
 Her development in her movement has been a gradual exploration of both her collective and self-identity.